 Let’s keep praying.

-Let’s keep targeting the enemy with the crushing stones of God's true Word.
+Let’s keep striking the enemy with the triumphant stones of God's true, authoritative Word.

 Victory is certain.